srinathkumar7/Full_Stack_Data_Analytics_Assignment/README.md

-# Ineuron-Assignment
+# Full_Stack_Data_Analytics_Assignment-INeuron
-In this repository, I have uploaded the assignments given by Ineuron as a part of Full Stack Data Analytics Course
+In this repository, I have uploaded all the assignments given by Ineuron as a part of Full Stack Data Analytics Course.